mfrez395/COMP1502-Assignment-1/DesignDoc.md

 * `int ppg` - `ppg` is of type int and describes the number of powerplay goals accumulated by the player.
 * `int ppa` - `ppa` is of type int and describes the number of powerplay assists accumulated by the player.
 * `int shots` - `shots` is of type int and describes the number of shots the player has taken.
+* `double shotAverage` - `shotAverate` is of type double and in a calculation of goals/shots to get the decimal of goals to shots.

 ## PlayerList Class